 From 30 October 2006, ‘approved’ may also refer to an electricity meter type approved by a notified body under the European Measuring Instruments Directive (MID 2014/32/EU - previously 2004/22/EC).

 It is also a requirement of the Electricity Act 1989 that customers of electricity suppliers who are charged by reference to the quantity of electricity supplied to them must have their supply provided through an appropriate meter.

-RD does not consider meters affected by onsite generation to be appropriate, as required by the Electricity Act 1989, because of the negative impact on consumer billing and electricity settlement.
+OPSS does not consider meters affected by onsite generation to be appropriate, as required by the Electricity Act 1989, because of the negative impact on consumer billing and electricity settlement.
 Those meters that are deemed inappropriate for the purposes of the Electricity Act 1989 should be exchanged.
 If the supplier is aware the meter is inappropriate and does not take steps to change the meter it will not be meeting the obligations it has under the Electricity Act 1989.
-A list of meters with known concerns has been produced by the Association of Meter Operators (AMO).
+A list of meters with known issues has been produced by the Association of Meter Operators (AMO).
 This list can be found on its Stakeholder Information page under the heading ‘Reverse Running Meters’.
 (Please note the caveats as to the accuracy of this information.)

 Electricity settlement is the process for comparing the amount of energy that an electricity supplier has arranged to be put on to the network with the amount that their customers have consumed.